-- 1. Fundamentals of Tropical Agriculture

-- 2. Tropical Crops in Small-scale Agriculture

-- 3. Tropical Agriculture Systems

-- 4. Community Development

-- 5. Small-scale Agricultural Experimentation
+- 1. Fundamentals of Tropical Agriculture (2 credits) - 2.
+Tropical Crops in Small-scale Agriculture (1 credit) - 3.
+Tropical Agriculture Systems (1 credit) - 4.
+Community Development (1 credit) - 5.
+Small-scale Agricultural Experimentation (1 credit)

 These courses will be taught through seminars during the internship.
-Time in AoR will be provided to demonstrate understanding of these course, reinforce what is learned, and allow for experimentation based on individual interests.
+They will have class assignments and assessments.
+Time will be provided for the intern to work in their AoR allowing them to demonstrate understanding of these courses, reinforce what is learned, and providing for experimentation based on individual interests.
+Each intern will be assigned an Area Advisor (AA) - an experienced ECHO staff to come alongside, guide, reflect, and learn with.